Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

-Yeah, life is crazy, but human adults need at least 7 hours of sleep per night.
+Yeah, life is wild, but human adults need at least 7 hours of sleep per night.
 There’s no hack to escape that recommendation.

-If you don’t regularly get enough sleep, you have a higher risk of diabetes, hypertension, heart disease, stroke, depression, impaired immune function, increased pain, impaired performance, increased errors, and getting into accidents.
+If you don’t regularly get enough sleep, you could have a higher risk of diabetes, hypertension, heart disease, stroke, depression, impaired immune function, increased pain, impaired performance, increased errors, and accidents.

 How to stay in (circadian) rhythm?
 Try these:

 - Go to bed and get up at the same time every day (even on weekends).

 - Limit naps to 15 to 20 minutes.